Dynamic Variation:

 Roughly two hours outside of Oslo you will find Trollfoss, 'The Troll Waterfall', which is the highest waterfall in Vestfold.

-Even though the hike only takes 30 minutes, it is a bit steep and might not be for everyone.
+Even though the hike only takes 30 minutes, it is a bit steep and is not for everyone.

 #9